JoeyTatu/MoreGreen/README.md

 13. Add this line to the end:<br>
   <code>*/30 * * * * ./gitupdate.sh</code>
-  This runs the file every 30 minutes.
+  This runs the bash file every 30 minutes.
 Crontab variables can be generated [here](https://crontab.guru/).

 14. Save the file and exit the editor:<br>
   CTRL + O, CTRL + X.